 To ensure consistency of your brand and quality control over your suppliers, you must have a single pivot point.

-Programme management is a science- there’s good reason for there being so many tried and tested project management methodologies – from Waterfall to Agile to Critical Path.
+Program management is a science- there’s good reason for there being so many tried and tested project management methodologies – from Waterfall to Agile to Critical Path.

 A professional Project Management team will be the driving force for your rebrand and external resources can be a useful boost here.